sagasu/PersonStore/README.md

-#Description
+# Description
 This project is a simple BE (.NET Core C#) and FE (react, hooks) for a person store.
-Backend is using SQL Light, which is included as a part of a project.
+Backend is using SQL Lite, which is included as a part of a project.
 There is no need to configure anything in order to run the application, no external data source is needed.

 One can just open VS and click run (`IIS Express`) to run the backend, and run `npm run start` to run frontend.
 Backend has CORS enabled to allowed calls from FE.